rules-proto-grpc/rules_proto_grpc/tools/rulegen/README.footer.md

 cpp_repos()
 ```

-We're now ready to build the rule:
+We're now ready to build the target:

 **Step 5**: Build it!